As we know during the fourth great shinobi war there were multiple strong ninjas of the past brought back to the world of the living to fight.

-The Reanimation Jutsu was considered to be forbidden, it was created by Tobirama Senju (the second Hokage) around the time of the first great shinobi war, and later on he would then be resurrected years afterwards by that very technique.
+The Reanimation Jutsu was considered to be forbidden, it was created by Tobirama Senju (the second Hokage) around the time of the first great shinobi war, and later on, he would then be resurrected years afterward by that very technique.

 Sakumo Hatake, the father of Hatake Kakashi was another to be strangely overlooked, as was Jiraiya, one of the three legendary sannin.